waseigo/northwind_elixir_traders/README.md

 ### What makes this book special?

-This _isn't_ your typical Elixir or Ecto tutorial--instead of pursuing the usual "happy path" reflected in its official documentation and "Getting Started" guide, we'll dive into the complexities and nuances of database implementation for business purposes, offering a refreshing exploration that goes beyond the ordinary and the expected.
+[Northwind Elixir Traders](https://leanpub.com/northwind-elixir-traders) _isn't_ your typical Elixir or Ecto tutorial--instead of pursuing the usual "happy path" reflected in its official documentation and "Getting Started" guide, we'll dive into the complexities and nuances of database implementation for business purposes, offering a refreshing exploration that goes beyond the ordinary and the expected.

 Our adventure begins by embracing the simplicity of SQLite over the conventional choice of PostgreSQL.
 This deliberate trade-off in favor of simplicity against feature-completeness introduces challenges and roadblocks that will enrich your learning experience as we navigate the intricacies of schema design, migrations, primary and foreign keys, constraints and validation functions, relational structures between the different tables, importing data from existing databases, and executing queries that return meaningful insights.